 - Try substituting small curd cottage cheese or blended cottage cheese for the ricotta.

 - Use no-bake noodles and save time.
-If you don’t have no-bake, regular al dente lasagne noodles work fine as well.
+However, if you don’t have no-bake, regular al dente lasagne noodles work fine as well.

 - To make-ahead veggie lasagne, cover and refrigerate unbaked lasagne for up to 2 days.

-- You can make ahead the sauce as well.
+- Moreover, you can make ahead the sauce as well.
 Refrigerate for up to 3 days or freeze for up to 4 months.